clambin/covid19/README.md

 - covid19-loader retrieves the latest updates from a public Covid-19 tracker and stores them in an external Postgres DB
 - covid19-population-loader retrieves the latest population figures from a public tracker and stores them in an external Postgres DB
-- covid19-handler implements some more complicated logic for the contained Grafana dashboards
+- covid19-handler implements the targets for the contained Grafana dashboards

 ## Installation